-I had arrived in Sudan the day before and got the bus to Khartoum on a Friday (which is effectively the Islamic Sabbath).
+I had arrived in Sudan the day before.
+Then we got the bus to Khartoum on a Friday (which is effectively the Islamic Sabbath).
 After arranging my hotel, a cool Sudanese guy approached me and told me that at Hamed el-Nabil Mosque, people would be “dancing to worship Allah” and that I should go along.
-Of course, I was game but I didn’t want to offend anyone by infringing on their religion, so I asked a couple of sagely looking guys do they think it would be ok for me to go along.
+Of course, I was game.
+But I didn’t want to offend anyone by infringing on their religion.
+So I asked a couple of sagely looking guys do they think it would be ok for me to go along.

 So I hopped in a rickshaw and off I went to Omdurman, in the north-west of the city.
-It apparently started around 3 pm but when I got there I was told it didn’t get going until around 6 or 7 but, being Sudan, it’s impossible to be bored.
+It apparently started around 3 pm.
+But when I got there I was told it didn’t get going until around 6 or 7.
+Being Sudan though, it’s almost impossible to be bored.
 So I choose one of the 10 offers of food and tea and sat down with a group of people.

 When the time came I wondered into the Mosque with a local English teacher (who incidentally offered me a job teaching in his school!).
-There were about 2000 people who had come here to worship and, aside from 2 Italian pilots who lived there and worked for the World Food Program, there were no other tourists.
+There were about 2000 people who had come here to worship.
+Aside from 2 Italian pilots who lived there and worked for the World Food Program, there were no other tourists.

 Whirling Dervishes, Frankincense and Chanting

-Anyway, the ceremony got underway, and the crowd formed a circle outside the mosque, where a couple of men were dancing and shaking instruments in the middle.
+Anyway, the ceremony got underway.
+The crowd formed a circle outside the mosque, where a couple of men were dancing and shaking instruments in the middle.
 The crowd began to chant slowly and quietly.
-A few more people joined the men in the middle, and the crowd picked up the pace a little bit.
-Before I knew it, about 15 men were in the centre circle (turns out they were the Chiefs) and the crowd began chanting and swaying rhythmically with more vigour.
+A few more people joined the men in the middle.
+And the crowd picked up the pace a little bit.
+Before I knew it, about 15 men were in the centre circle (turns out they were the Chiefs).
+The crowd began chanting and swaying rhythmically with more vigour.

-Introducing the Camel, the poor guy didn’t know what was coming
+Introducing the Camel Sacrifice; the poor guy didn’t know what was coming